Sustainability in travel

 Reducing our carbon footprint

 Travel nourishes the soul, and responsible travel helps protect our planet and its precious ecosystems.
-At Little America, we are committed to shaping the future of environmentally conscious travel.
+At Little America, we are dedicated to contributing to the future of environmentally conscious travel.

 As the world’s largest industry, travel plays a significant role in supporting local economies and creating jobs.
-It employs up to 20% of some countries' populations, directing funds into local communities.
-This not only helps individuals support their families but also enables these communities to continue caring for their homelands.
+In fact, it employs up to 20% of some countries' populations and directs funds into local communities.
+This not only helps individuals support their families, but also empowers these communities to continue caring for their homelands.

 At Little America, we take an action-driven approach, harnessing the positive power of tourism.

-By partnering with small, local businesses and supporting carbon offsetting programmes, we help preserve the natural beauty of the USA and Canada.
-Together, we can ensure these magnificent destinations are enjoyed for generations to come.
+By partnering with small, local businesses and supporting carbon offsetting programmes, we help preserve the natural wonders of the USA and Canada.
+Together, we can make sure these magnificent destinations are enjoyed for generations to come.

 Our sustainability practices